ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 comments: true
 ---

--- TODO Correct spelling of all star trek crew
--- TODO Remove covariant laws
--- TODO Verify partial application of types occur left to right

 Contravariant Functors are odd aren't they?
-Functors are so straight forward but **Contra**variant as its name implies is the complete opposite.
+Functors are so straightforward but **Contra**variant as its name implies is the complete opposite.

-Before we get into what a Contravariant Functor is, it's useful to look at the  `Functor` [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.
+Before we get into what a Contravariant Functor is, it's useful to look at the  Functor [typeclass](https://wiki.haskell.org/Typeclassopedia) which we know and love.

 # Functor